Criteria-first

 Methodology pages connect comparisons to docs, explainers, and deeper product-specific material when the reader needs it.

 For coding models, the criteria shift toward reasoning quality, coding depth, latency, cost, reliability, and performance on the specific task category being discussed.
+Model guidance is volatile by nature, so those pages are anchored to an explicit date and reviewed when the model landscape moves.

 We aim for search-intent alignment up front, then explicit criteria, honest strengths and limits, use-case verdicts, and internal links that help the reader continue the evaluation.